lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/onFileAddedAfter.md

 ================

-protected [TemporaryVirtualFileSystem::onFileAddedAfter](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/onFileAddedAfter.md)(string $contextId, string $id, string $path, array $meta, string $type, string $dst) : void
+protected [TemporaryVirtualFileSystem::onFileAddedAfter](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/onFileAddedAfter.md)(string $contextId, array &$operation, string $path, string $dst, ?array $options = []) : void

 Hook called after the file has been added to the virtual file system.

+- operation is the entry representing the file operation.
-Path is the absolute path to the source file being copied;
+- path is the absolute path to the source file being copied;
-dst is the absolute path to the copied file.
+- dst is the absolute path to the copied file.